Quantum steering with vector vortex photon states with the detection loophole closed: Acknowledgements

 This work was conducted by the ARC Centre of Excellence for Quantum Computation and Communication Technology under grant CE170100012.
-F.G. acknowledges support by the Australian Government Research Training Program (RTP).
+D.J.J. and F.G. acknowledge support by the Australian Government Research Training Program (RTP).